 As the covert agent left, the Kobra officer stared at the computer console he had been at.
 Seeing nothing unusual, he went about his business.

 “As if my city hasn’t been through enough,” Superman said.
-“Facing Kobra would be bad enough,” he said, flashing back to the time the leader of the Kobra Cult had buried Metropolis in sand.
+“Facing Kobra would be bad enough,” he said, flashing back to the time the leader of the Cobra Cult had buried Metropolis in sand.
 “But Kobra and Ra’s al Ghul?”

-“Perhaps Batman should be called in on this,” the general said.
+“Perhaps Batman should be called in on this,” the General said.
 “He’s the expert on dealing with Ra’s al Ghul.
 Between the two of you–”

 “Batman has his own problems to deal with right now,” Superman said.
 “Considering all that has happened in Gotham, with Swamp Thing’s retaliation for his wife’s trial and the escaped Arkham inmates, his city’s in almost as bad shape as mine.”

 “If what Agent Renwald tells us is true, Gotham won’t be safe from this threat for long, either.
-Ra’s al Ghul could hold it or any city hostage,” the general said.
+Ra’s al Ghul could hold it or any city hostage,” the General said.